mwaskom/seaborn/README.md

 Testing seaborn requires installing additional packages listed in `ci/utils.txt`.

 To test the code, run `make test` in the source directory.
-This will exercise both the unit tests and docstring examples (using [pytest](https://docs.pytest.org/)) and generate a coverate report.
+This will exercise both the unit tests and docstring examples (using [pytest](https://docs.pytest.org/)) and generate a coverage report.

 The doctests require a network connection (unless all example datasets are cached), but the unit tests can be run offline with `make unittests`.